 4 Paper Buildings are an exclusively specialist family law set.
 4 Paper Buildings is nationally and internationally recognised as one of the leading Family Law sets.
 Members of Chambers specialise in high-profile and cutting-edge public law, private law, financial remedies, international and Court of Protection cases and are instructed in cases which regularly make the front pages of the newspapers as well as the law reports.
 Members regularly write articles and give lectures and seminars around the country.

-Applications for Pupillages starting in October 2019 are advertised through the Pupillage Gateway.
-Applications for Pupillage starting in October 2019 will be open in January 2018.
+Applications for Pupillages starting in October 2020 are now closed.
+Applications for pupillages are advertised through the Pupillage Gateway.
+Applications for Pupillage starting in October 2021 will be open in January 2020.

 Application forms will be marked by the following four criteria:

 - Academic and Intellectual Qualities

 - Commitment, drive and capacity for hard work